 “Sisters are supposed to be people you’re close to, aren’t they.
 You may not like them much, but you’re still close to them.”

-When people who are supposed to love us hurt us, betray us or abandon us, the scars cut deep and affect other areas of our lives.
+When people supposed to love us hurt, betray, or abandon us, the scars cut deep and affect other areas of our lives.
 When the relationship with our sibling is fractured, we are often left with a lingering longing for reconciliation.
 We may be stuck in grief if we cannot let go of the sibling we are supposed to have but do not have.
-We may still be waiting for an apology that will not come, the recognition for what we have done, or finally, or an acceptance of our true self into the family.
-When we have tried again and again and are not able to get anywhere, we can be left feeling helpless.
+We may still be waiting for an apology that will not come, the recognition for what we have done, or finally, an acceptance of our true selves into the family.
+When we have tried repeatedly and cannot get anywhere, we can be left feeling helpless.

 We may not be able to change how our siblings behave, but we can change our perspective and attitude.
-Through deep conversation, shadow work or the help of therapy, we can learn to see our siblings for who they are— flawed, but human just like ourselves.
-They too, have been wounded and are finding the best way they could to survive.
+Through deep conversation, shadow work, or the help of therapy, we can learn to see our siblings for who they are— flawed but human, just like ourselves.
+They, too, have been wounded and are finding the best way they can to survive.
 By seeing our shared humanity, we can hopefully transcend past hurt and trauma, free ourselves from the burden of rage and resentment, and not let past events hold us back for the rest of our lives.

 This article is written by Imi Lo.